nickvidal/mailsheet/README.md

 MailSheet is *open source*, so customization and integration is much easier.

-You may integrate MailSheet with Salesforce, Hubspot, Pipedrive, etc.
+You may integrate MailSheet with your CRM (Salesforce, Hubspot, Pipedrive, etc).

 Please contact nickvidal AT gmail.com.